Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 az container delete -n rideshare-trips -g serverless-microservices-dev --yes -y
 ```

-Once the containers are running, use something like `Postman` to interact with the different Function Apps using their respective urls.
+Once the containers are running, use something like `Postman` to interact with the different function apps using their respective urls.
 For example:

 | Fuction App | Verb | URL | Description |
 |---|---|---|---|